mondrian-scwgs/mondrian/README.md

 As contributors and maintainers to this project, you are expected to abide by mondrian' code of conduct.
 More information can be found at: [Contributor Code of Conduct](https://github.com/mondrian-scdna/mondrian/blob/master/.github/CODE_OF_CONDUCT.md).

-Feel free to ask questions on the mailing list or on Gitter.
+Feel free to ask questions on Gitter.

 As contributors and maintainers to this project, you are expected to abide by mondrian's code of conduct.
 More information can be found at: Contributor Code of Conduct